avanine/tsoha-chat-app/README.md

 - accessibility and style improvements here and there
 - better support for smaller screens (threads list)
 - highlight message that was found and opened through search
+- add checks for text lengths and show appropriate error messages

 ## How to Test